chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 Narvalo.Fx:
 - Disabled Forever, When, Unless and Guard.
 - Apply, Trigger, OnSome, OnNone?
-- Review and test all IEnumerable<T> extensions (in particular delayed arg check).
+- Review and test all IEnumerable<T> extensions.
-  Check signatures / Haskell.
+- Check signatures / Haskell.
-- CollectCore, FilterCore,...: implement with custom iterators;
-  review null in FilterCore and CollectCore.
-- Rework EmptyIfNull().
+- Rework EmptyIfNull()?
 - Alternative, Maybe
 - ISwitch -> On...
 - VoidOr... use the same design as Either.